 - Overall, give yourself a good month to learn how to use Afrezza.
 Getting used to how fast it works, how much you need to correct varying high blood sugar levels, and how quickly it’s out of your system takes a lot of trial and error.

 - It acts fast.
 Wicked fast.
 Within 20 minutes of taking a dose to correct a high or impact a meal, I see it working on my blood sugar.
 It’s wildly wonderful and so satisfying!

 - It’s out fast.
-While their FDA-approved language says it’s out within “1.5 to 3 hours depending on the dose,” I’ve found that the 4-unit dose is totally out of my system within 1.5 hours.
+While their FDA-approved language says it’s out within “one and a half to three hours depending on the dose,” I’ve found that the 4-unit dose is totally out of my system within one and a half hours.

 - It’s very easy to stay under 8.8 mmol/l160 mg/dL with Afrezza once you get a knack for timing your dose, because it acts so fast.
 You can easily stop rising blood sugars in their tracks if you underestimate the carbohydrates in a meal.
 Yes, you can experience spikes if you underestimate the dose, but you learn quickly what kinds of meals need a 4-unit cartridge or an 8-unit, or a follow-up dose.
 And you can stop the spikes so quickly, too, so it’s not like spiking when you’re using Novolog or Humalog.